Automation: Macros

 This was a long and productive discussion.
 Could you wrap it up?

-Passing environment variables to expansions
+Passing arguments to expansions via ARG

-You can pass environment variables to a macro’s expansion by adding attributes to the :macro[...] directive.
+You can pass environment variables to a macro’s expansion by adding attributes to the macro directive.
 These attributes are injected into the environment of exec: expansions when they run.

-• :macro[name]{FOO="bar"} sets the variable FOO to bar.
+• :name[]{FOO="bar"} sets the variable FOO to bar.

 Notes: - Single‑line exec: commands are not run through a shell.
 If you need shell features, invoke a shell explicitly, e.g., exec: bash -c 'echo "Hello, $TARGET"'. - In single‑line commands, variables in the command string are expanded before execution.
 For multi‑line scripts, variables are available to the script via the environment.